Cecilapp/Cecil/.github/pull_request_template.md

 Fixes issue #

-Changes proprosed in this pull request:
+Changes proposed in this pull request: